 Dale Earnhardt Jr. said that he relieved himself mid-race about once or twice a year.
 You have to respect the honesty, but he also makes good points behind it stating, "It's rare that it happens, but sometimes it does and if you think you can hold it, hold it."

 "But, it's also a distraction, and racing a car, you need so much focus, if it's a distraction, you go ahead and get rid of that distraction."

-Junior also noted that it’s not unusual to hear a story about drivers peeing during a race.
+Junior also noted that it's not unusual to hear a story about drivers peeing during a race.
 Motorsports is one of the only sports where this is something to worry about.
-Plus, they’re already soaking wet with sweat from the high temperatures inside the car and from being inside the fire suit for hours.
+Plus, they're already soaking wet with sweat from the high temperatures inside the car and from being inside the fire suit for hours (it can get 40 degrees Farenheit hotter inside a race car compared to the temperature outside).
 So, why not?

 Brad Keselowski, a longtime NASCAR Cup Series racer, said that he's only gone during a race about once or twice in his career.
 But, this interview was conducted back in 2017, so maybe it's happened a few more times since then.

 Once you get adrenaline going and sweating, you could go for hours," Keselowski said.
 "You could probably go for a day without having to go.
 If something happens where you lose adrenaline or you're not sweating, then you have problems -- specifically when both of those happen -- because now you're in the shaking machine."

 Joey Logano added, "I haven't had to (pee during a race) in a few years.
 I just store water.
 I'm like a camel -- I never have to go to the bathroom.
 So I don't know, but for some, it's not a good situation to be in."